stripwax/SamPuzznic/README.md

 * "Clear" (you win) condition when all tiles have been matched
 * "next level" after win condition
 * Clock font - nice shiny fat 16x16 bitmaps!
+* Information (which puzzle you're on, "Player 1").
+Implemented the multiple nested level numbers e.g. "Level 5 [1-3]"

 # TODO